 - The name of the institution conferring the degree University of California, Santa Barbara should appear at the top of the title page.
 See templates for sample title page. - The title should be specific, unambiguous, and descriptive of the research, with easily identifiable key words that will ensure electronic retrieval.
 The title should not be overly lengthy, and generally speaking, should not contain more than 50 words. - Scientific titles must use words, not symbols, formulas, or Greek letters in the title.
 Subscripts and/or superscripts may be used, but will not appear correctly on your UCSB Official Transcript (e.g. X2 would appear as "X2"). - The student must use a brief summary title when the manuscript is a compilation of two or more publishable papers that are referenced in the title. - Master's students should refer to their manuscript as a thesis.
 Doctoral students should refer to their manuscript as a dissertation or for DMA students, a supporting document. - The degree major listed should be the degree that UCSB will confer (e.g, Chemistry, not Chemistry & Biochemistry).
 Please see the UCSB General Catalog for graduate degree majors. - Students must use their full legal name as recorded with the UCSB Office of the Registrar.
-The following exceptions are allowed: - 1) Students may use their preferred first name as recorded with the Office of the Registrar in lieu of their legal first name. - 2) Students may use their middle initial in lieu of their legal middle name.
+The following exceptions are allowed: - 1) Students may use their preferred/lived name (first name, middle name and/or last name or surname) as recorded with the Office of the Registrar in lieu of their legal name. - 2) Students may use their middle initial in lieu of their full middle name.